wd-mgreynolds/rising2024/README.md

 # 3. Install Player Central

 ## Create a directory
-Create a diretory for Player Central on the local device.
+Create a directory for Player Central on the local device.

 **Windows**